RoadieHQ/marketing-site/content/docs/tech-insights/test-coverage/index.md

 ### Code Coverage Tool Proxy Configuration

 1. A Proxy connection to your code coverage tool of choice must be configured prior to creating the data source to obtain results.
+In this tutorial, we will be using Codecov.

    ![proxy configuration for code coverage results](./Prereq_Code_Coverage_Proxy.png)